comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### /app/choose-race
 This is the first step to set up a character.
 This api describes four races, including elf, dwarf, halfling, and human.
 For example, if the user chooses elf, the `/app/elf/` updates character table with race elf and redirects to `/app/class/`.

+### /app/class
+This page is similar to `/app/choose-race/`.
+It gives the user four classes to choose for their character.
+After the user decides a race, it leads to `/app/ability/`.

+### /app/ability/
+This page introduces the rule of determining the the score of each ability.
+The button `Start rolling` leads the user to roll a dice for Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
+Every ability has its own page.
+On each page, the button `Roll your dice` allows the user to see the result of their dices, and the button `next` directs user to the page of next ability.
+The last endpoint for these abilities is `/app/ability/str/dex/con/int/wis/cha/`.

+### /app/character-summary
+This page is a summary of all the information about the character the user has just created.
+On this page, in addition to clicking `Start my journey` to enter the game session, the player can also choose to delete the account or re-select abilities.

 ## Story background and Encounter 1